mertkantaroglu/Math-Magician/README.md

 ### Usage <a name="usage"></a>

-To run the project, execute the following command: Click on Live server option in your IDE
+To run the project open the index.html file in your Web Browser.

+### Run tests <a name="test"></a>
+To run this project use $ npm run test in your terminal

 ## 👥 Authors <a name="authors"></a>